 In such cases, try checking the manufacturers’ website, and you might find a clue there.
 If a specific brand’s products are hazardous to reheat in the microwave, the page will have a general warning.
 However, if you still can’t find the answer, it’s better to err on the side of caution and not risk putting it in the microwave.

-We can’t say what materials are always safe since the manufacturing processes can vary.
+I can’t say what materials are always safe since the manufacturing processes can vary.

 Materials That Are Microwave-Friendly